All Things Biltmore • 05/01/11

 Written By Leslie Klingner

-George Washington Vanderbilt III was the youngest child of industrialist William Henry Vanderbilt and his wife Maria Louisa Kissam.
+George Washington Vanderbilt was the youngest child of industrialist William Henry Vanderbilt and his wife Maria Louisa Kissam.

 While his father was a well-known collector of paintings, George had a different preoccupation: books.